-The gut is now referred to as the “second brain” for a reason.
+The gut is an often overlooked aspect of health, but it just might be the *most* important thing to look at!
+The gut is sometimes referred to as the “second brain” for a reason.
 It plays a major role in regulating the body’s immune and nervous systems.
 Our gut flora is actually our body’s largest endocrine organ.
 It plays a role in the production and recycling of vitamins, hormones and neurotransmitters, and even regulates our appetite and food consumption.

 According to Dr. Campbell-McBride, all microbes can cause disease if out of balance.
 And how do you influence the composition of a microbial community?

 By this measure, food is the single most important influence on human health.